MattMcFarland/tw-client/README.md

 #### Bugs:
+- [ ] activity stream not working in production server.
 - [ ] activity stream grows without limits.
 - [ ] share button urls not wokring properly. appear to be set though.
 - [ ] tutorial solutions are not sorting by votes.